 5. Istanbul

 Culture lovers, pack your bags for Istanbul because it’s one of the most historical cities (both in Europe and Asia).
 The capital of Türkiye has a rich history and more attractions than it has minarets (and that is a lot).
-Due to its locations between the East and the West, many civilizations have shaped its history.
-It was a popular stop on the Silk Route and the capital of the Byzantine Empire after the fall of Rome.
+Due to its locations (between the East and the West), many civilizations have shaped its history.
+It stood at the crossroads of the Silk Road and served as the capital of both – the Byzantine and Ottoman Empires after the fall of Rome.

 READ MORE: